NM-TAFE/civ-ipriot-in-class-demos/week13/lesson.md

 ```

-This is a more advanced topic, so we won't cover it in more detail here.
+This is a more advanced topic, so we won't cover it in more 98detail here.
 But you can read more about it in the [Python documentation](https://docs.python.org/3/library/unittest.mock.html).